 Personal Hygiene, Facility Sanitation, and Training

 Regulations surrounding employee hygiene and facility sanitation outline the practices that prevent food allergens from spreading across products through employee sickness, cross-contamination, or environmental pathogens.
-This principle dictates that all food grade warehouse employees must wash their hands with company-supplied soaps in sinks equipped with hygienic drying systems.
+This principle dictates that all food grade warehouse employees must wash their hands with company-supplied soap in sinks equipped with hygienic drying systems.
 The warehouse facility must also be properly cleaned and kept tidy at all times.

 All cleaning and housekeeping within the warehouse must be thoroughly documented, and the records must be available when needed.
 Records must also be kept and updated of new employee training in food safety, personal hygiene, quality awareness, incident and crisis management, and traceability.

 Substances to prevent pests such as rodents, insects, birds, ants, and other animals must be placed around the perimeter of the building.
 Pest control routines must be updated, and any other changes must be noted quarterly.

-Finally, the warehouse must have a system for tracing product lot and date codes to ensure a “first-in, first-out” method of inventory rotation.
+Finally, the warehouse must have a system for tracing product lots and date codes to ensure a “first-in, first-out” method of inventory rotation.

 Trust CWI Logistics for Your Food Grade Warehousing Needs

 A food grade warehouse’s strict principles and quality control standards ensure that a customer’s food items will never be jeopardized.
 At CWI Logistics, we are ASI awarded, an industry leader in food storage, and a provider of other comprehensive 3PL services.

 When it comes to your food supply chain management, you need streamlined food warehousing with the best grocery distribution centers you can find — that’s exactly the food service warehouse solution you’ll find at CWI Logistics.
 We understand what it takes to provide exemplary food grade warehousing services, including product shelf-life, cross-docking, differing refrigeration requirements, lot traceability, an extensive distribution network, and understanding various food grade product handling needs.
 Contact us to request a quote today.